greenwoodad/nmrsync/README.md

 IMPORTANT: When editing this file, entries should be separated by either a tab or multiple spaces.

-Multiple input files can be prepared to run nmrsync in different configurations.
+Instruments in the instrument table can be commented out with a #.

 NOTE: Additional modifications can be made to the variables 'ManualFlag', 'ExcludeFlag', and 'FullFlag' at top of the script itself.
-These are the default values for options that can be provided when the script is run.
+These are the default values for options that can be provided when the script is run (see Usage, below).

 ## Usage